-Mortgage rates sunk this week in Atlanta.
-Meanwhile, home prices in the city continued to climb and tied for the fourth-largest rise in the nation over the past year, the Atlanta Journal-Constitution reported.
+Mortgage rates dipped this week in Atlanta.
+Meanwhile, rents and occupancy rates continue to rise in the city, the Atlanta Business Chronicle reported.

-The benchmark 30-year fixed-rate mortgage in Atlanta fell to 4.17 percent from 4.29 percent, according to the Bankrate.com national survey of large lenders.
-The mortgages in this week's survey had an average total of 0.57 discount and origination points.
-Nationally, the 30-year fixed-rate mortgage was 4.16 percent.
+The benchmark 30-year fixed-rate mortgage in Atlanta decreased to 4.18 percent from 4.22 percent, according to the Bankrate.com national survey of large lenders.
+The mortgages in this week's survey had an average total of 0.17 discount and origination points.
+Nationally, the 30-year fixed-rate mortgage was 4.13 percent.

 Weekly mortgage survey

 |Results from Bankrate's Nov.
 12 survey of mortgage lenders.
 Monthly payments are for a $165,000 loan.
 The jumbo rate is for the minimum jumbo loan amount of $417,000 in Atlanta.|

 |Change from last week:||-0.04||-0.01||N/C||-0.06|